porkbrain/suckless.hn/README.md

 TODO: motivation, high level tldr

 ## Suckless Filters™
 A filter is given story metadata and flags the story if it passes the filter.
-Feel free to create a new issue for a filter you'd like to use.
+Feel free to create an issue for any missing but useful filter.

-Each filter has a landing page based on its name where you can see either only stories which were or weren't flagged by the filter, depending on the url mode.
-For example to only see stories from large newspapers, you'd go to [`https://suckless.hn/+bignews`](https://suckless.hn/+bignews).
-To get HN without large newspapers, you'd visit [`https://suckless.hn/-bignews`](https://suckless.hn/-bignews).
-Use modifiers `+` and `-` to load only flagged stories, or anything but.
+Each filter has a two landing pages.
+One with only stories which were flagged, one with anything but.
+This is decided by modifies `+` and `-`.
+For example to only see stories from large newspapers visit [`https://suckless.hn/+bignews`](https://suckless.hn/+bignews).
+To get HN without large newspapers visit [`https://suckless.hn/-bignews`](https://suckless.hn/-bignews).

 There are also groups of filters.
 For example [`https://suckless.hn/-bignews-amgf`](https://suckless.hn/-bignews-amgf) filters out large newspapers and all mentions of big tech.
-This also happens to be the default filter when you visit the [homepage][homepage].
+This also happens to be the default on the [homepage][homepage].

 **List of implemented filters:**
 * `askhn` flags "Ask HN" titles